 Juniata’s Center for International Education offers university hosted and outsourced study abroad options where students can travel overseas during the summer, winter, fall/spring semester and full academic year.
 Most of the trips Juniata hosts are two to four weeks long.
 Students can earn one to four academic credits and become fully-immersed in the culture by staying with local families.
 In a just one program, students get to travel to Ireland and the United Kingdom while exploring the roles of education, peace and conflict studies, as well as psychology.
 Juniata’s partnerships with universities around the world facilitate foreign exchange programs where students can live and learn at a university in the Philippines, China, Japan, France, Germany and other countries for one semester or the full academic year.

-10. Duke University in Durham, NC
+10. Duke University in Durham, North Carolina

 Points Awarded: 22